There are lots of O scale trains posts on the blog – but Tom’s really does stand out:

 (Images are clickable so you can zoom in on the detail)

-And Brian has sent in this superb video of his engine house.
+He has sent in this superb video of his engine house.
 Amazing detail:

 Another short video of a chap welding inside Woodland Scenics Tucker Brothers machine shop which is also on my layout.